Hen of the Woods (Maitake)

 Statewide.

 A choice edible, and also considered a medicinal mushroom.
-This not only is this a deliciously choice mushroom, but also is known to have many health benefits, including support for the immune system and improvements in blood pressure, blood sugar, and cholesterol levels.
-Hen of the woods also makes a hearty and meaty mushroom soup.
+This not only is a deliciously choice mushroom, but also is known to have many health benefits, including support for the immune system and improvements in blood pressure, blood sugar, and cholesterol levels.
+This can be quite a large mushroom—harvest what you need and leave the rest to continue growing.
 Use only fresh, tender portions.
 Simmer slowly in salted water until tender.
+Hen of the woods makes a hearty and meaty mushroom soup.

 This species lives as a network of cells (mycelium) within dead trees as a saprobe, and living trees as a parasite, digesting and decomposing the wood.
 When ready to reproduce, the mycelium develops the “henlike” reproductive structure that emerges from near the base of the tree.
 Spores are produced in pores on the undersides of the caps and are released to begin new mycelia elsewhere.

 Fungi are vitally important for a healthy ecosystem.
-This fungus feeds off of dead or dying trees, decomposing them as they go.
-This cleans the forest and helps nutrients to cycle back into the soil—an unglamorous but vital role in the ecosystem.
+This fungus feeds on dead or dying trees, decomposing them as they go.
+This cleans the forest and helps nutrients to cycle back into the soil — an unglamorous but vital role in the ecosystem.